 - Training providers must be a legal entity, registered to do business in the State of North Carolina. - Training providers must have provided training services during all of the 12 months prior to applying for the ETPL and have a proven track record of students successfully completing its programs.
-Note: This provision does not apply to Registered Apprenticeship programs. - Training providers are required to have refund policies specifying when refunds for tuition and other costs associated with the training program will be allowed.
+Note: this provision does not apply to Registered Apprenticeship programs. - Training providers are required to have refund policies specifying when refunds for tuition and other costs associated with the training program will be allowed.
 Refund policies that indicate that no refunds will be made are not acceptable.
-Refund policies must be written and published so that students are aware of how to request a refund. - Training providers must have a grievance policy that provides for due process to allow students to file complaints with an organization against faculty, staff, or other employees.
+Refund policies must be written and published so that students are aware of how to request a refund. - Training providers must have a grievance policy which provides for due process to allow students to file complaints with an organization against faculty, staff, or other employees.
 Grievance policies must be written and published so that students are aware of how to file a complaint. - Training providers must have a form of general liability insurance.
 General Liability Insurance is defined as a standard insurance policy issued to business organizations to protect against liability claims for bodily injury (BI) and property damage (PD) arising out of premises, operations, products, and completed operations; and advertising and personal injury (PI) liability. - All Public and Private providers of training services must maintain a current insurance policy for the duration of being listed as an eligible training provider per federal and state law.
-Upon expiration of the certificate, the provider must submit a new certificate to the DWS students, and prospective students, with information that is complete and accurate.
-The information provided must be sufficient to enable prospective students to make rational decisions about enrolling in the school and to enable enrolled students to understand their rights and responsibilities as a student in the school.
+Upon expiration of the certificate, the provider must submit a new certificate to the DWS-ETP Coordinator. - Training providers must establish, publish, and disseminate materials to students including, but not limited to, official catalogs and other materials.
+Training providers must provide to students, and to prospective students, information that is complete and accurate.
+The information provided must be sufficient to enable prospective students to make rational decisions about enrolling in the school and to enable enrolled students to understand their rights and responsibilities as a student in the school. - A training provider's financial capacity must be appropriate to its scale of operations.
+The school must demonstrate, principally from its annual comprehensive financial statements, and from other financial information, that it has adequate capability to satisfy its contractual obligation to students, including the capability to provide the programs and services described in its official publications and to meet its financial obligations. - Training providers must comply with non-discrimination and equal opportunity provisions of all federal and state applicable laws including, but not limited to: - Regulations under Section 188 of the Civil Rights Act of 1964;